CU-Robotics/buff-code/buffpy/README.md

 Buffpy is two things:

 `buffpy/` is a deployable package that contains all the executables and configurations our robots will need.
-`buffpy/scripts` contains tools for setting up, building and installing projects into `buffpy/`.
+`buffpy/src` contains tools for setting up, building and installing projects into `buffpy/`.

 ## Development Tools

+Buff-Code uses build profiles to generate executables (nodes).
+A build build profile is a yaml file (filename without .yaml) under `buffpy/data/build`

+Each build profile contains a directory containing source code and bash commands to initialize, build and install the project.

 Build projects with

+        buffpy --build <build_profile>

         buffpy -b <build_profile>

-Where a build build profile is a yaml file (filename without .yaml) under `buffpy/data/build`.

-These files contains a bash command to build each project and the files that need to be installed.
-Profiles can also include other profiles (one profile to build them all).
+Clean Projects with

+        buffpy --clean <build_profile>

+        buffpy -c <build_profile>

-Then deploy to a robot
+Buffpy can also deploy itself to a robot over WiFi

+        buffpy --deploy

         buffpy -d

-### Run Script
+### Run

-Another `buffpy/scripts` python tool to launch our robot's software.
+Another `buffpy/src` python tool to launch our robot's software.

         run <robot_name>